Groundhog Day (film): Filming

 Principal photography began on March 16, 1992, and concluded on June 10, after 86 days.
 The budget was reported to be between $14.6 million and $30 million.
-Filming took place mainly in Woodstock, as well as on sets in Cary, Illinois, and Hollywood, California.
+Filming took place mainly in Woodstock, as well as on sets in Cary, Illinois, and Hollywood.

 Weather conditions varied considerably during filming.
 Much of the shoot was conducted in conditions described as frigid and bitterly cold.
 Murray estimated that it was often 20 F. The conditions persisted until the end of May.
 Murray said that being outside for up to 12 hours a day left his skin feeling raw and made him irritable.
 Toward the end of the shoot, as summer began, fake snow was used to replicate the winter setting, and the actors continued to wear their winter gear despite the rising heat.
 Ramis could not decide on the weather conditions for the background of Phil's and Ned's encounters, so he shot their nine scenes multiple times in differing conditions.
 He settled on a gloomy setting to indicate a loop coming to an end.
 Weather conditions were a major factor in a two-week shoot for the car crash scene.

 The shoot was also mired in tensions between Ramis and Murray; Ramis was focused on making a romantic comedy, in direct contrast to Murray's desire for a more contemplative film.
 Murray was also in the middle of a divorce from Margaret Kelly.
 He was reportedly miserable throughout filming, demonstrated erratic behavior, threw tantrums, and often contradicted Ramis's decisions.
 Ramis said that Murray constantly showed up late to set, calling his behavior "just irrationally mean and unavailable."
 The two also disagreed about the script and other actors' performances.
 Shannon recounted how he believed he had upset Murray during an encounter.
 When Ramis heard about this, he made Murray publicly apologize to Shannon.
 Tobolowsky recounted how before their scene's first take, Murray walked into a bakery and bought all the pastries, which he threw to the gathered onlookers, using Tobolowsky to help carry the load.

 The script continued to change during filming.
 When Tobolowsky arrived for his first scene, he was handed a new script.
 He estimated that about a third of it was different from his original copy.
 For example, early in the film, Phil ends his first loop by breaking a pencil to see if it is repaired the following day.
 A more elaborate scene was filmed in which Phil spray-painted the walls of the room he wakes up in, destroyed objects, and gave himself a Mohawk hairstyle.
 The scene took three days to film and was costly; Ramis discarded it for something quieter, simpler, and less manic.
 The revised script also featured more of Phil's misadventures, and his suicide attempts were set closer to the end.
 These scenes were moved forward in favor of a long third act showing Phil embracing life.